-I didn’t Change my eating habits.
+I didn’t change my eating habits.

 I didn’t Substitute food

-I didn’t Miss out any food groups.
+I didn’t Miss out on any food groups.

 What I did do however is keep an accurate record of what I was eating, I didn’t count calories I just monitored my portions and the food groups.
 The important thing to keep track of is the time of day.
 Keeping a record of when you eat helps you build a picture of your everyday lifestyle habits, frequency of eating and gaps between meals and snacks.

 Why does keeping a food diary work?

 If you monitor what you eat, you will realise what you are eating and see where your calories are being used up.
 It also makes you think about what you are eating before you eat it!
 It can also act as a good indicator of what foods you may be missing out of your diet.
 You will be surprised, but most people think they overeat when actually, evaluating a diary shows that they are not consuming enough!
 Fact.

 Try a food diary for yourself and see if it makes a difference to your routine, see if it works, you may surprise yourself.